 Daniel 12:8-10, “Although I heard, I did not understand.
 Then I said, ‘My lord, what shall be the end of these things?’
 And he said, ‘Go your way, Daniel, for the words are closed up and sealed till the time of the end.
 Many shall be purified, made white, and refined, but the wicked shall do wickedly; and none of the wicked shall understand, but the wise shall understand.’”

-Even though Daniel was not always granted full understanding, he was faithful in recording the prophecies he was given.
+Even though Daniel was not always granted full understanding, he was faithful in recording the prophecies he had received.
 Not knowing that the temple of God would one day be the people of God, however, would have conceivably been somewhat bewildering to Daniel if he had himself assumed that it was a physical temple that would be defiled during the time of the end.
-This could very well have been one of the reasons why Daniel did not understand all that he was receiving.
+This could very well have been one of the reasons why Daniel did not understand all that he was seeing and hearing.
 According to the words of the Apostle Paul in Acts 17:24, a physical temple today would be little more than an empty building, void of the presence of God.
-I am sure that Christ would have known this, suggesting that Jesus would in no way have been referring to a physical temple as the “holy place” in Matthew 24:15 when referring to the Abomination of Desolation spoken of by Daniel.
+I am sure that Christ would have known this and would in no way have been referring to a physical temple as the “holy place” in Matthew 24:15 when referring to the Abomination of Desolation spoken of by Daniel.
 A building absent of God is just another building.
-But the “holy temple” that is the Church in which God dwells, however, is a whole other matter.
+But the “holy temple” that is the Church in which God dwells, however, is another matter.
 This may have been why Jesus said “let the reader understand” in Matthew 24:15 — because Daniel did not: